Skip to main content

 What fixed it

-We explained that the pump motor had reached end of life, and the fix was a single pump replacement.
+The pump motor had reached end of life, and the fix was a single pump replacement.
 The drain pan, water-level switch, indoor unit, and piping were all intact, so nothing else needed touching.
 We recommended a matching drain pump rated for this unit's water output.
 The job meant opening the ceiling void, disconnecting the old pump, and fitting the new one in the same spot.
 No part of the ceiling had to be torn out.

 Outcome